-- (b) Record of Offer and Ruling.
-Like its federal counterpart, this section borrows from the wording of a preexisting rule of civil procedure, rule 43(c).
-The obvious purpose of the rule is to provide an appellate tribunal with an accurate record of the trial proceedings-i.e., to ensure that the specific objections and proper offers of proof are accurately reflected in the record.
-"It is designed to resolve doubts as to what testimony the witness would have in fact given, and, in nonjury cases, to provide the appellate court with material for possible final disposition of the case in the event of reversal of a ruling which excluded evidence....
+Subdivision (b).
+Like its federal counterpart, this section borrows from the wording of a preexisting rule of civil procedure, Rule 43(c).
+The obvious purpose of the rule is to provide an appellate tribunal with an accurate record of the trial proceedings-i.e., to insure that the specific objections and proper offers of proof are accurately reflected in the record.
+"It is designed to resolve doubts as to what testimony the witness would have in fact given, and, in nonjury cases, to provide the appellate court with material for a possible final disposition of the case in the event of reversal of a ruling which excluded evidence. ...
 Application is made discretionary in view of the practical impossibility of formulating a satisfactory rule in mandatory terms."
 Fed.
 R. Evid.
-103(b), Advisory Committee Note (citation omitted). - (c) Hearing of Jury.
+103(b), Advisory Committee Note (citation omitted).

+Subdivision (c).
 A ruling excluding evidence may be pointless if the jury hears the evidence as part of an offer of proof.
 Hence, this subdivision provides that proceedings surrounding rulings on evidence should be conducted as much as possible outside the presence of the jury.
 As reflected in the note accompanying subdivision (a), the Rule does not specify the form that an offer of proof will take.
 Subdivision (b) recognizes, however, that the trial judge may require a question and answer format.
 When this is the format, the questions and answers should be asked outside the jury's hearing.
-While this subdivision should have its principal impact on offers of proof, arguments on extended objections should also be outside the presence of the jury, if practicable, since rulings on preliminary questions, and law and argument relating thereto, are the province of the judges alone. - (d) Plain Error.
+While this subdivision should have its principal impact on offers of proof, arguments on extended objections should also be outside the presence of the jury, if practicable, since rulings on preliminary questions, and law and argument relating thereto, are the province of the judges alone.

+Subdivision (d).
 This subdivision incorporates the doctrine of plain error found in Alaska case law, Stork v.
-State, 559 P2d 99 (Alaska 1977), Merrill v.
-Faltin, 430 P2d 913 (Alaska 1967); and Rule 47(b), Alaska R. Crim.
+State, 559 P.2d 99 (Alaska 1977), Merrill v.
+Faltin, 430 P.2d 913 (Alaska 1967); and Rule 47(b), Alaska R. Crim.
 P., [modeled after Fed.
 R. Crim.
 P. 52(b)].
 Most codifications have included some provision resembling this one.
 The 1974 revision of the Uniform Rules of Evidence, for example, includes a similar provision but omits the word "plain."
-Maine Rules of Evidence, based on the Federal rules of Evidence, uses the word "obvious" instead of "plain."
+Maine Rules of Evidence, based on the Federal Rules of Evidence, uses the word "obvious" instead of "plain."
 Maine Rule of Evidence 103(d).
 There is apparently some worry about the ambiguity of the plain error concept.
-The Report of the Committee on the Revision of the Law of Evidence to the Supreme Court of New Jersey (1955) stated the general view of plain error:
+The Report of the Committee on the Revision of the Law of Evidence to the

+Supreme Court of New Jersey (1955) stated the general view of plain error:

-Our courts have been loathe to apply this escape in the case of the failure to interpose timely objection to the introduction of evidence...The policy behind the necessity for timely objection is obvious; the escape apparently will only be applied where a shocking miscarriage of justice would result.
+Our courts have been loathe to apply this escape in the case of the failure to interpose timely objection to the introduction of evidence. ...
+The policy behind the necessity for timely objection is obvious; the escape apparently will only be applied where a shocking miscarriage of justice would result.
 It seems desirable that the "plain error" rule be retained to take care of extreme cases.

 No precise formula for determining when the plain error doctrine should be invoked is offered in the Rule.
 This, like the harmless error test, is left for a case by case determination.
+Unlike its federal counterpart, this subdivision does not use the words "affecting substantial rights" to describe the plain error principle.
+Since these words are used in subdivision (a), repetition is confusing.